 Buffalo in Murchison Falls NP

 Most people will incorporate a gorilla trek into a longer safari.
 For this, Uganda has more options than Rwanda.
 Uganda’s Murchison Falls and Queen Elizabeth National Parks are two top-notch savannah reserves.
 You’ll see most iconic safari animals here, including elephants, lions, buffalo and giraffes.
-All the Big Five are present except for rhinos, which can be seen in Ziwa Rhino Sanctuary.
+All the Big Five (lion, leopard, buffalo, elephant and rhino) are present except for rhinos, which can only be seen in Ziwa Rhino and Wildlife Ranch.
 Uganda is also a top destination for chimpanzee trekking, while Lake Bunyonyi is a great place to chill out for a couple of days at the end of an action-packed safari.

 Comparison 8: Best Time to Go